SaraRasoulian/Server-Side-Caching/README.md

 Distributed caching involves using a shared cache across multiple instances of an application.
 This avoids the performance bottlenecks of having a large cache on a single server.
 Data consistency is maintained across servers, even if one server restarts.

-Distributed caching is suitable for applications with a microservices architecture.
+Distributed caching is suitable for applications with microservices architecture.

 In .NET Core, popular options for distributed caching include: